“Having the opportunity to tell future-oriented stories, instead of our usual backward-looking story, was an incredible experience.”

 All My Relations

 First Nations and the Canadian Government build a more fruitful relationship through negotiations in good faith.
-They follow the worldview of interconnectedness expressed through the words, “all my relations”, or Mitákuye Oyás’iŋ meaning “we are all related”.
-First Nations co-exist with settlers in a negotiated relationship of mutual respect for jurisdiction of First Nations and Canadian laws, leading to greater autonomy over services and better wellness for First Nations people, but still operating within a framework defined by the Canadian Government.
-Treaties are ultimately respected and implemented, and the Canadian Government retains overall control of the funding and institutions that underpin First Nations services and status.
-Capitalism is maintained as the driving economic system, but with some more progressive social and tax policies resulting in decreasing income inequality across Canada.
+They follow the worldview of interconnectedness expressed through the words, “all my relations”, or Mitákuye Oyás’iŋ, a Lakota word meaning “we are all related”.
+First Nations co-exist with settlers in a negotiated relationship of mutual respect for the jurisdiction of First Nations and Canadian laws.
+This negotiated relationship leads to greater autonomy over services and better wellness for First Nations people, but still operates within a framework defined by the Canadian Government.
+Treaties are ultimately respected and implemented.
+The Canadian Government retains overall control of the funding and institutions that underpin First Nations services and status.
+Capitalism is maintained as the driving economic system, but with more progressive social and tax policies resulting in decreasing income inequality across Canada.

 Sun, Grass, and Waters